MarioFaretta/A.M3.I.CO/README.md

 # Automated Multiplexed Multimodal Microscopy for Image CytOmetry A.M<sup>3</sup>.I.CO

-Microscope automation allows surpassing intrinsic limitations of human-driven usage of the instrument, providing:
+Microscope automation allows surpassing the intrinsic limitations of human-driven usage of the instrument, providing:

 - virtually unlimited sampling with the acquisition of hundreds to thousands of images in multiple fluorescence channels